raspberrypilearning/getting-started-with-mu/en/step_2.md

 ## Installing Mu

-[Mu](https://codewith.mu) will work on most operating systems and you should follow the installation instructions for your operating system.
+[Mu](https://codewith.mu) will work on most operating systems, and you should follow the installation instructions for your operating system.

 --- collapse ---